aprs434/aprs434.github.io/README.md

 > **⚠ <u>REFRAIN</u> from digipeating on LoRa channels!**
 > Digipeating on LoRa channels leads to unwanted congestion.
-> Anyway, there are no LoRa devices displaying situational awareness in relation to other LoRa devices in the area.
+> Anyway, there are hardly any LoRa devices displaying situational awareness in relation to other LoRa devices in the area.
 > Above `n-N` paradigm paths are to be interpreted strictly as crossover AX.25 packet digipeating addresses.